-Fenton STEM Academy will not discriminate against any student on the basis of the characteristics listed in Education Code Section 220.
+Fenton Charter Leadership Academy will not discriminate against any student on the basis of the characteristics listed in Education Code Section 220.
 The Charter School will be nonsectarian in its programs, admission policies, employment practices, and all other operations, and shall not charge tuition.

+The Charter School shall admit all students who wish to attend the Charter School.
 No test or assessment shall be administered to students prior to acceptance and enrollment into the Charter School.
 The Charter School will adhere to all laws establishing minimum age requirements for public school attendance.
 Admission, except in the case of a public random drawing, shall not be determined by the place of residence of the pupil or his or her parent or legal guardian within the state.
 The Charter School shall comply with Education Code Section 47605(d)(1).
 In accordance with Education Code Sections 49011 and 47605(d)(2)(B)(iv), admission preferences shall not require mandatory parental volunteer hours as a criterion for admission or continued enrollment.